opensearch-project/documentation-website/_field-types/mapping-parameters/index.md

 # Mapping parameters

-Mapping parameters are used to configure the behavior of fields in an index.
-For parameter use cases, see the mapping parameter's respective page.
+Mapping parameters are used to configure the behavior of index fields.
+For parameter use cases, see a mapping parameter's respective page.

 The following table lists OpenSearch mapping parameters.